 Funding was received from the State Historical Society of Iowa Historic Resource Development Program, NSF Advancing Digitization of Biological Collections Partner to Existing Network Program, NSF Collections in Support of Biological Research Program, and the Iowa Center for Research by Undergraduates.
 We appreciate additional support from iDigBio for workshop training, the University of Iowa Libraries Digital Research and Publishing Department, and the University of Iowa Office of the Vice President for Research and Economic Development.

 O/P

-Setting global and local digitisation priorities (GBIF Symposium) The new enlightenment: digital collections and the re-invention of large natural history museums
+The new enlightenment: digital collections and the re-invention of large natural history museums

 Ian P. F Owens\ 1,2